Actions on the Battlefield

 Bullet Lines are red lines that can sometimes be seen emitting from enemies that indicate the trajectory of their bullets.
 When they appear, it’s a sign that the enemy is about to fire, giving you a brief window of opportunity to hide behind cover or move around to evade their fire.

 The UFG is a special device that can transport you to distant locations in a hurry.
 In addition to using it for transportation, it can also be used to attack.

-Press and hold the button to display the UFG’s dedicated reticle, then aim using the right stick, and release the button to fire.
+Press and hold to display the UFG’s dedicated reticle, then aim using the right stick, and release to fire.
 If the reticle is green, the UFG transport you to the location seen in the reticle.
 If it’s red, it will deal damage to the enemy inside in the reticle.
 If it’s orange, it can be used to steal an item.

 Moving with the UFG

 Shooting the UFG at walls and other surfaces will swiftly pull you toward the point of impact.
 Press the button after firing to cancel movement.

 Some contraptions found in dungeons can only be activated by using the UFG.
 They can be switched on simply by aiming the UFG directly at them and firing.

 The UFG can also be used in combat.
 While hitting an enemy with it will deal a small amount of damage, more importantly, it’ll also down some types of enemies, giving you an opportunity to quickly dish out lots of damage.